How to get help in your local community

 Setting up a resilience group

-In the current situation, we need neighbours and community members to look out for each other to help both contain the spread of the virus and to support those most at risk.
+In the current situation, we need neighbours and community members to look out for each other.
 You can set up your group in whatever way works for you but we would recommend setting up a social media platform such as Facebook or WhatsApp, to enable you to communicate with volunteers.

 We would also recommend that you consider an additional way to communicate with those who may not have access to the internet – ideally by providing a phone number.